 When a student between ages 6 and 19 incurs unexcused absences for three or more days or parts of days within a four-week period, the school will send a notice to the student's parent, as required by law, to remind the parent that it is the parent's duty to monitor the student's attendance and to require the student to come to school.
-The notice will also inform the parent that the district will initiate truancy prevention measures and request a conference between school administrators and the parent.
+The notice will also inform the parent that the district will initiate truancy prevention measures and request a conference between school administrators and the parents.
 These measures will include a behavior improvement plan, school-based community service, or referrals to either in-school or out-of-school counseling or other social services.
 Any other measures considered appropriate by the district will also be initiated.

-If you have questions about your student and the effect of his or her absences from school, please contact the Stephanie Tucker.
+The truancy prevention facilitator for the district is Stephanie Tucker.
+If you have questions about your student and the effect of his or her absences from school, please contact Wendy Jones.

-A court of law may also impose penalties against a student's parent if a school-aged student is deliberately not attending school.
+A court of law may also impose penalties against a student's parents if a school-aged student is deliberately not attending school.
 A complaint against the parent may be filed in court if the student is absent without excuse from school on ten or more days or parts of days within a sixmonth period in the same school year.